 Ideally, you’ll use a moisturizer loaded with ingredients like phospholipids, sphingolipids, and ceramides for a speedy recovery.
 Sarah Nicole Skincare Nourishing Cream was specifically designed for skin needing to overcome unintentional neglect, not only helping restore your skin but strengthening it to help eliminate future sensitivity and irritation from occurring.

 While your skin is healing, keep it simple!
 Cleanse, moisturize, and in the evening apply a barrier supportive oil on top.
+(Did you know, not all oils are healthy for our barrier?)
 Doing so will act as a sealant, preventing moisture from escaping your delicate skin and keep it from feeling uncomfortable.
 If your skin feels exceptionally dehydrated, try adding a hyaluronic acid serum under your moisturizer.

 If you’re experiencing an excess of heat, sensitivity, and irritation you may want to consider including this killer ice roller to soothe and calm your skin.
 Mine lives in the freezer for days my sensitive skin is acting up.
 It feels amazing while calming my complexion!
 Plus it helps with puffiness and lymphatic drainage.